Five Female Jazz Singers You Should Listen to

 Many notable female singers who have made significant musical contributions are products of the jazz genre.
 It is pretty challenging to narrow it down to just five of the best female jazz vocalists.

-However, no matter how long a list is, there are some people who have gained enough prominence to be included in it without anyone having to think twice.
-Women who have distinct voices and have brought a unique perspective to this artform.
-Women you may or may not have come across.
-But, are female singers you really should listen to, if you love vocal Jazz!
+However, no matter how long a list is, some people have gained enough prominence to be included in it without anyone having to think twice.
+Women who have distinct voices and have brought a unique perspective to this art form.
+Women, you may or may not have come across.
+But, there are female singers you really should listen to, if you love vocal Jazz!
 These are the names of five female musicians who have made a distinctive and significant contribution to jazz music.

 Diana Krall